 NOTE: Transfers are not available with Downtown Zone fares.

 What are the rules when riding the bus?

 When you’re ready to get off the bus, just pull the cord above the window to signal the driver.
 Signal about a block before your stop.

 If you’re traveling with children, make sure they stay seated for the whole trip.
-Fold strollers and keep them out of the way.
-Don’t smoke, eat or listen to music without headphones.
+Children left in strollers should be secured with the stroller seat belt with the brakes set.
+Parents must remain with the child.
+Strollers must not block the aisles or doorways.
+Don’t smoke (including e-cigarettes), eat or listen to electronics without headphones.
 Finally, the aisle-facing seats in front are for seniors or riders with special needs.
 If the bus is full, please give your seat to a senior or a person with disabilities.